 You will be guided through the academic expectations of your degree, and provided with skills such as how to use the library, data handling and presentation of results, preparation for examinations and essay-writing skills.
 You’ll also be trained in transferable and scientific skills.
-You'll spend around 3 hours per week in lectures and tutorials studying this module.
+The module will include eight tutorials, five lectures and a workshop.

 Genetics, Ecology and Evolution

 An introduction to the basic biology and genetics of micro-organisms, their impact on human health and the environment, and their use in biotechnology.
-You will spend around 3 hours per week in lectures and 3 hours per week within practicals.
+You will spend around three hours per week in lectures and the module also includes three three-hour practicals.

 Introductory Cell Biology

 You’ll gain an understanding of the structure and function of living cells.
 The major themes studied are cell structure, biochemistry and cellular physiology.
-Around 3 hours per week will be spent in lectures studying this module and 3 hours per week within practicals.
+There will be three hours per week in lectures, for eight weeks, and three three-hour practicals.

 Genes and Cellular Control

+This is a pair of modules, one lecture-based, one practical.
 You’ll examine how information in DNA is used to determine the structure of gene products.
 Topics include DNA structure, transcription and translation and mutation and recombinant DNA technology.
-You will spend around 3 hours per week within lectures and 3 hours per week within practicals studying this module.
+You will spend around three hours per week in lectures in the lecture module and three hours per week in practicals in the practical module.

 Experimental Design and Analysis I

 Explains how to plan your own scientific investigations, how to critically evaluate the work of others, and how to use statistics to analyse biological data.
-This module involves around 1.5 hours in lectures as well as 2 hours studying in workshops per week.
+This module involves around 1.5 hours in lectures as well as two hours studying in workshops per week, with optional computer sessions.

 The Animal Kingdom

 An introduction to animal design and the way evolution allows animals to exploit their environments.
 You’ll study topics such as diversity and order in animal design and strategies for movement and support in invertebrates and vertebrates.
-You'll spend around 1 hour per week in lectures and 2 hours per week within practicals studying for this module.
+You'll spend around four hours per week for eight weeks in lectures followed by three three-hour practicals.

 Immunity, Parasites and Control of Parasitic Infections

 An exploration of infection and defence against parasitic organisms.
 You’ll study major themes such as the immune system, and the biology of some representative parasites and why they have been successful.
 You’ll also consider the problems of controlling infections and the biology of free-living roundworms.
-This module involves around 1 hour in lectures per week and 3 hours of practicals per week.
+This module involves around three hours in lectures per week for nine weeks and three three-hour practicals.

 Human Physiology and Pharmacology

 Introduces the conventional uses of plants and some of the problems associated with plant production.
 You’ll consider the techniques used to study plant science, including genetics and the use of mutants.
-You will have a 3 hour lecture once per week if you choose this module.
+You will have a three-hour lecture once per week during this module.

 Evolutionary Biology of Animals

 Introduces key evolutionary concepts and their application in the animal kingdom.
 Areas you’ll study include the history of evolutionary thinking, natural selection versus the neutral theory, sexual selection and human evolution.
-You will have a 3 hour lecture once per week during this module.
+You will have a two-hour lecture once per week during this module.

 Biological Photography and Imaging I

 Through practical sessions, you will learn the techniques of biological image production and manipulation, including the ability to generate biological images of the highest technical quality and scientific value.
-You'll spend around 6 hours per week in lectures and tutorials studying this module.
+You'll spend around three hours per week in lectures studying this module.